The fastest way to check disk space in Linux is to open your terminal and simply run the df -h command.

 Now that you understand the basics of checking and managing disk space, you can dive deeper into related commands and techniques.
 We recommend these guides for your next steps:

-However, logging in to manually check your disk space isn’t always practical, and by the time you realize there’s a problem, it might already be too late.
-A modern server control panel is the answer for those who want to move from reactive troubleshooting to proactive management.
+However, manually checking your disk space isn’t always practical, and by the time you realize there’s a problem, it might already be too late.

 This is where RunCloud shines.